SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Canada?

-Canada offers three coastlines for marine work.
-The British Columbia Coast and Pacific Ocean provide orcas, humpback whales, salmon runs and rich kelp forests; Atlantic Canada offers seals, dolphins, seabird colonies and dramatic North Atlantic conditions; and the Arctic Ocean opens up polar bears, narwhal and beluga.
-We coordinate vessel charters, dive operators and Coast Guard liaison for each region.
+Here is the breakdown.
+Canada gives three coastlines for marine work.
+The British Columbia Coast and Pacific Ocean give orcas, humpback whales, salmon runs and rich kelp forests.
+Atlantic Canada gives seals, dolphins, seabird colonies and dramatic North Atlantic conditions.
+And the Arctic Ocean opens up polar bears, narwhal and beluga.
+We set up vessel charters, dive operators and Coast Guard liaison for each region.

 What wildlife is available in Canada?

+Here is what that looks like on the ground.
 Canada is home to grizzly bears in the Rocky Mountains, moose across the boreal forests, beavers in inland waterways, caribou on northern tundra, and polar bears in the Arctic.
-Bird life is exceptional, from bald eagles on the Pacific to puffins in Newfoundland.
+Bird life is top, from bald eagles on the Pacific to puffins in Newfoundland.
 We know the regions and seasons—Banff and British Columbia for bears, Churchill for polar bears, and Atlantic Canada for seabirds.

 Do you have specialized wildlife crews?

-Yes, we work with experienced wildlife cinematographers who specialize in patient, ethical filming of Canadian fauna.
+Here is how the picture comes together.
+Yes, we work with skilled wildlife cinematographers who specialize in patient, ethical filming of Canadian fauna.
 Many have years of credits with broadcast natural history teams and know how to operate safely in bear country, on Arctic ice and in remote bush environments.

 What about permits for protected species and national parks?

-All commercial filming inside national parks requires authorization from Parks Canada, and protected marine species fall under federal regulations.
-We coordinate park permits, Transport Canada Marine Safety navigation permits for major waterways, and Canadian Coast Guard liaison for ocean filming.
+Here is what we have to work with.
+All commercial filming inside national parks needs sign-off from Parks Canada.
+Covered marine species fall under federal rules.
+We set up park permits, Transport Canada Marine Safety navigation permits for major waterways, and Canadian Coast Guard liaison for ocean filming.
 Lead times of 5+ business days are typical for most national park and SFOC requests.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with cold-water work along the Pacific and Atlantic, kelp forest environments, and the Great Lakes shipwreck systems.
+Here is the layout.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with cold-water work along the Pacific and Atlantic, kelp forest environments, and the Great Lakes shipwreck systems.

 What's the best season for wildlife filming in Canada?